pinheiroGroup/Kinbiont.jl/README.md

 <a name="preprocessing"></a>
 ## Data Preprocessing
-One method employed is the smoothing of the data using a rolling average.
-This technique, implemented through the smoothing_data function, helps reduce noise.
-In the example, a rolling window of size 7 is applied to the original data (data_OD).
+We start applying a rolling average smoothing to the data.
+In the example, a rolling window of size 7 is applied to the original data (data_OD generated in the previous examples).
 ```julia
 data_ODsmooth = smoothing_data(data_OD, 7)
 data_ODsmooth = Matrix(data_ODsmooth)